teorth/estimates/README.md

 - [Blog post explaining the project](https://terrytao.wordpress.com/2025/05/01/a-proof-of-concept-tool-to-verify-estimates/)

-A crude working prototype of the code has already been written; a somewhat more sophisticated second attempt (creating a pseudo proof assistant environment) is currently in development.
+A crude working prototype of the code has [already been written](https://github.com/teorth/estimates/tree/main/src/first%20attempt); a somewhat more sophisticated second attempt (creating a pseudo proof assistant environment) is currently in development.

 ## First attempt (crude working prototype)

+Working Python code for this prototype can be found in [this directory](https://github.com/teorth/estimates/tree/main/src/first%20attempt).
+It requires the `networkx` and `pulp` Python packages.

 Initially we will focus on proving bounds involving positive quantities (up to constants) via (inefficient) brute force case splitting.